Buttaa/simpleToDoApp/README.md

 # Simple To Do App

-This is my first fullstsack project to learn the basics
+This is my first (badly structured) fullstsack project to learn the basics

 MongoDB + Heroku